bastibe/jbof/README.md

 - Each *item* directory contains its own metadata as *_metadata.json*, and pairs of files for each *array*.
 - Each *array* is a pair of files, one for metadata *array.json*, and one containing the actual data *array.npy*.

-By making sure that each operation on the dataset and entries is atomic, multiple processes can read/write the dataset concurrently without fear of data corruption or race conditions.
+By making sure that each operation on the dataset and items is atomic, multiple processes can read/write the dataset concurrently without fear of data corruption or race conditions.

 ## Reading Data